TORA, TODA, LDA, ASDA and NOTAMs

 Most NOTAM tools still treat this as text.
 The user sees the raw paragraph, maybe a short AI summary, and has to reason through the runway geometry mentally.

-This is also one of many Notamify efforts to extract every single useful piece of operational data from NOTAMs and make it usable in Skymerse, our Autopilot for Flight Operations.
+This is also one of many Notamify efforts to make operational NOTAM context usable in Skymerse, our Autopilot for Flight Operations.

 The practical rule